 While in some cases the client requirements are not clearly defined at the beginning of the project, in other cases designers miss certain details or erroneously overlook practical implications.
 Sometimes it is neither of these cases and instead, the site conditions or execution strategy leave the team with no option but to go back to the drawing board to figure out solutions.

-In construction, schedules never account for any buffer for changes or errors that could, scratch that, ALWAYS have an impact on the project timeline.
+In construction, project schedules never account for any buffer for changes or errors that could, scratch that, ALWAYS have an impact on the project timeline.
 Hence, it is no surprise that construction projects till date continue to run in time and cost overruns.

 Why are there constant revisions?